Error & Warning Reference

 Fix: Add the dependency plugin before the dependent one:

 Fix: If you need the full feature set, add the optional dependency.
-Otherwise, this message is informational and can be ignored.
+Otherwise, this message can be safely ignored.

 Fix: Remove one of the conflicting plugins.
 The warning message names both plugins and explains the conflict.